 - unilocular cyst

 - solid component <7 mm in diameter

-- acoustic shadows
+- presence of acoustic shadows

 - no detectable Doppler signal

 If an ovarian lesion has at least one of these features and no benign features it can be confidently considered malignant 1:

 - irregular multilocular mass >10 cm in diameter

 - high Doppler signal